Honouring UUCV’s Long-Time Members

 Each year, the Unitarian Universalist Community of Victoria celebrates members who have been part of our congregation for many years.
 These individuals have contributed their talents, energy, and presence in countless ways, shaping our community and helping it thrive.

-In October 2025, we recognize a new group of long-term members.
+In October 2025, we recognize a new group of long-time members.
 Their stories highlight decades of commitment, volunteerism, and connection, and together they remind us of the many ways our congregation is sustained by dedicated hearts and hands.

 This year we honour:

 Below you’ll find the full collection of stories and photos we’ve received so far.
-We’ll continue to update this page as additional submissions come in.

 Lynn Hunter - 22 years